TOOLS FOR DESIRE

 14.00 – 15.15 / short lectures from 3 students

-Friday after dinner – “Schmucktisch” (everyone brings a piece/ small collection of pieces to put on the table, so it creates a together-exhibiton)
+- “Schmucktisch” (everyone brings a piece/ small collection of pieces to put on the table, tp create a together-exhibiton)

 Saturday 31 May